£45 Find Cheap Flights from Manchester to Iceland

 The average price of all round-trip flights from Manchester to Iceland clicked on KAYAK for each day over the last 12 months.

-If your flying dates are flexible, you should consider flying to Iceland on a Sunday, as we generally find the cheapest rates on that day for this route.
+If your flying dates are flexible, you should consider flying to Iceland on a Thursday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Friday is the most expensive day to fly from Manchester to Iceland.
-For your return ticket, we recommend flying on a Friday and avoiding Sundays for the best deals.
+For your return ticket, we recommend flying on a Wednesday and avoiding Thursdays for the best deals.

 How far in advance should I book a flight from Manchester to Iceland?